Astosi/Astosi/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Necip, a Data Engineer currently working at University Housing in Utrecht, Netherlands.
+I'm Necip, a Software Engineer located in the Netherlands.
 I have a strong background in Python programming.<br><br>🤝 I'm looking to collaborate on exciting projects in python programming, data engineering and machine learning.<br><br> 💬 Ask me about my experience with Python, data engineering, AI/ML algorithms.<br><br>🎉 Fun fact: In my spare time, I enjoy writing, traveling, bike-packing, camping, and making music.<br><br>Feel free to check out my CV or reach out to me via my LinkedIn profile or email.
 Let's connect and create something amazing together!

 ## 🌐 Socials: